nmichkarev/flowing-orbs-animation/README.md

 ```
 <script src="plugin.js"></script>
 ```
 in your html.
-It will add a new option FloatingParticlesPlugin to your window object.
+It will add a new option FloatingOrbsPlugin to your window object.

 ## Usage
 Create a div element in your markup.
 Define an id attribure for it.
 Then create a bubbles field using constructor.
 ```
-const orbsField = new FloatingParticlesPlugin('div-id', options);
+const orbsField = new FloatingOrbsPlugin('div-id', options);
 orbsField.init();
 ```
 ![Example of run](https://github.com/nmichkarev/flowing-particless-animation/blob/readme-files/images/initial.gif?raw=true)